globulus/swiftui-recipes-companion/README.md

 ## Installation

-DOwnload...
+**Installation instructions coming soon, after the app's been approved on the App Store.**

+* Download the app from the App Store.
-Run the **companion app first**.
+* Run the **companion app first** (search **Applications -> SwiftUI Recipes**).
 It'll fetch the list of recipes from Github and allow you to preview their content/code and exclude those you don't want in your Editor menu.
 After you're done, be sure to press the **Save** button.
+* Go to **System Preferences -> Extensions -> Xcode Source Editor -> Select `SwiftUIRecipes`**.

-Then, just run Xcode and find it in **Editor -> Recipes -> ...**.
+* Run Xcode and find it in **Editor -> Recipes -> ...**.
 Pressing any recipe command will insert its code at your cursor.
 There's also the special **Run Companion** command that will start the companion app again.

 ## Contributing Recipes